 Our approach is to structure our awards so that restricted stock units represent 33% of our long-term incentive ("LTI") awards, stock options 33% and performance units 34%.
-Mr. Rajendra did not receive the performance units component of the LTI, as his retirement in 2020 would result in forfeiture of the award.
-All of these long-term awards are performance-based.
+We believe that all of these long-term awards are performance-based.

 Restricted stock units entitle the executive to receive a share of Common Stock for each unit when the restricted stock unit vests.
 Restricted stock units are time-based, but have a minimum performance threshold based on average Return on Equity that must be achieved in order to vest.
 The average Return on Equity is calculated by dividing net income by stockholder equity, adjusted to exclude certain extraordinary and nonrecurring items, averaged over the three-year vesting period.
 We use average Return on Equity because we believe it represents a sound measure of our performance that is easily recognized and readily used by investors and that links executive performance to stockholder interest over the three-year performance period of the award.
 The value to the executive of restricted stock units is dependent upon the value of our Common Stock at the time of vesting.
 Restricted stock units are used to provide a combination of retention value and incremental performance incentives.
-For 2020, the minimum average Return on Equity for restricted stock unit payouts was 5%.
+For 2021, the minimum average Return on Equity for restricted stock unit payouts was 5%.

-Stock options granted through the Combined Incentive Compensation Plan are valued at fair market value on the day of the grant, which is calculated by averaging the high and the low trading prices of our Common Stock on the New York Stock Exchange ("NYSE") on the day of the grant.
+Stock options granted through the Combined Incentive Compensation Plan are valued at fair market value on the day of the grant, which is calculated by averaging the high and the low trading prices of our Common Stock on the NYSE on the day of the grant.
 The value of options to an executive is entirely dependent upon the growth of our stock price over the option price.
 Under the terms of the Combined Incentive Compensation Plan, options may not be repriced once granted.
 Stock options are used to incent higher stock prices and incremental stockholder value creation, as no value is realized unless the stock price increases above the grant price.

-The PCC elected to continue to use Return on Invested Capital ("ROIC") as a percent of the Cost of Capital as the performance measure for performance units in 2020.
+The PCC elected to continue to use Return on Invested Capital ("ROIC") as a percent of the Cost of Capital as the performance measure for performance units in 2021.
 We believe ROIC represents a sound measure of how effectively executives manage capital.
 The goal is to achieve ROIC as a percent of the Cost of Capital at or above 100%.
 Performing at this level means we are maintaining or creating additional stockholder value.
 We calculate ROIC by taking net operating profit after taxes and dividing it by total capital.
 As with annual incentive compensation objectives, the PCC sets targets at levels that are difficult to achieve, but with the expectation they are attainable.

 Performance units are valued at the time of grant at \$100.
 Their value to the executive is dependent upon ROIC performance as a percent of the Cost of Capital over a three-year vesting period.
-For 2020, the PCC continued the performance/payout relationship previously implemented.
+For 2021, the PCC continued the performance/payout relationship previously implemented.
 We must earn 100% ROIC as a percent of the Cost of Capital during the measurement period in order for executives to achieve a minimum payout under the plan.
 At 100% performance, executives will earn 50% of their target value.
-Target value payouts will be earned at 393.8% performance over the course of the measurement period and a maximum payout of 200% of target will be earned should we return 787.6% ROIC as a percent of the Cost of Capital between January 1, 2020, and December 31, 2022.
+Target value payouts will be earned at 392.6% performance over the course of the measurement period and a maximum payout of 200% of target will be earned should we return 785.2% ROIC as a percent of the Cost of Capital between January 1, 2021, and December 31, 2023.

-ROIC Achieved as a % of Cost of Capital 2020 Plan Payout
+ROIC Achieved as a % of Cost of Capital 2021 Plan Payout

 100% 50% - Minimum

-393.8% 100% - Target
+392.6% 100% - Target

-787.6% 200% - Maximum
+785.2% 200% - Maximum